superbolt08/OpenStream/README.md

 - **Timeline_README.md:**
   A timeline and milestone guide detailing our Agile sprints and project roadmap.

+- **Images and Diagrams:**
+  The [`images/`](images/) folder contains UML diagrams, architecture schematics, and other visual assets that support understanding of the project structure and system design.

 For quick access, please refer to the following links:
 - [MLThing_README.md](https://github.com/superbolt08/OpenStream/blob/main/MLThing_README.md)